CharlesHehe/RetinalImageQualityAssessment/README.md

 # RetinalImageQualityAssessment

-Train retinal images quality classifier with transfer learning using Pytorch and Pytorch Lightning.
+Training retinal images quality classifier with transfer learning using Pytorch and Pytorch Lightning.